 Vegetarian Dishes In Paraguay

 In Paraguay food can revolve around meat but there are also many vegetarian options.
 One of the tastiest vegetarian dishes on offer here is kiveve, which is a creamy dish made with pumpkin, cheese and corn flour.
 Kiveve is either served as a side dish or as a main meal.

 Bread is also an important part of the diet in Paraguay.
 One common type is chipa, which is a type of cheese bun made with manioc flour and eggs.

 While many of Paraguay's dishes have a hint of sweetness, desserts follow the tradition of being filled with calories to sustain people who might have to go longer periods between meals.

 Cakes are particularly popular and easy to find throughout the country.
 You can find honey cakes, raisin cakes and cookie cakes everywhere.
 One of the traditional snacks in the region is Kosereva, which is a sweet made by cooking sour orange skin in dark molasses.

-One of the common drinks in Paraguay is mate (pronounced ma-tay), which is found across South America, and is an infusion of leaves that has a strong caffeine kick, and is drunk through a type of metal straw that is traditional for the drink itself.
+One of the common drinks in Paraguay is mate (pronounced ma-tay), which is found across South America.
+Mate is an infusion of leaves that has a strong caffeine kick and is drunk through a type of metal straw that is traditional for the drink itself.